CoreumFoundation/crust/README.md

 # crust

-`crust` helps you build and run all the applications needed for development and testing.
+`crust` library helps you build and run all the applications needed for development and testing.

 ## Prerequisites